dalinicus/homeassistant-acinfinity/README.md

 - `Buffer VPD`: Set a buffer X. Triggers won't deactivate until the VPD falls X kPa below the trigger VPD for high triggers, or X kPa above the trigger VPD for low triggers.

 &nbsp;&nbsp;&nbsp;&nbsp;<sub>[Official Documentation](https://acinfinity.com/pages/controller-programming/buffer-setting.html)</sub>

+### Sunrise / Sunset Duration
+Only valid for Grow Light devices operating in `Cycle` or `Schedule` mode.

+- `Sunrise/Sunset Enabled`: Enables or disables simulating the sun when transitioning the light between on and off states.
+- `Sunrise/Sunset Minute`: Sets the time it will take to fully brighten or dim your grow lights to simulate the sun.